epsilon537/boxlambda/_drafts/picorv32-dma-controller.markdown

 Conclusion
 ----------
 A PicoRV-based DMA controller is very flexible.
 It can easily handle all the use cases I have in mind for BoxLambda, and then some.
 This flexibility comes at a price, however.
-The PicoRV32 DMA core is not very fast.
-It remains to be seen how well it'll hold up in the actual BoxLambda system.

-The big piece currently missing in BoxLambda's system is the actual bus fabric, i.e. the Processor Bus and the DMA Bus with the bus masters and slaves hooked up as shown in the [Architecture Diagram](https://boxlambda.readthedocs.io/en/latest/architecture/).
-Once that's in place, I'll be able to do some real performance testing and identify bottlenecks.
-That will be the topic of the next post.
+The PicoRV32 DMA core as presented here is slow.
+A number of possible improvements have been identified, which I'll tackle in the next post.
+Make it work first, then make it fast.